superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 ## What is a vector database?

-A vector database is a purpose-built system designed to store and perform semantic search at scale.
-The raw search is performed by comparing the query vector with the vectors stored in the database, and returning the top-k most similar ones.
+A vector database is a purpose-built system designed to manage and query vector embeddings at scale.
+It is able to perform vector (semantic) search and retrieval by comparing the query vector with those stored in the database, returning the top-k most similar ones.

 The figure below shows the key underlying components of a vector DB -- not all DB vendors may represent their internals this way, but the same principles generally apply.